 general information on a property's compliance with the state's standards

 on lead-based paint.
-Another feature will be its use as a directory
+Another feature is its use as a directory

 in locating lead inspectors and related service providers by

 region.
-Below further explains the history and purpose of
+The history and purpose of WALDO is explained below.